7 Reasons Why Your Dog Has a Dry Nose and How to Treat It

 Before we get into why your dog has a dry nose, we’ve sniffed out a few facts about your dog’s nose:

-There are roughly 300 million olfactory receptors in a dog’s nose - these allow your dog to recognise scents.
+There are roughly 300 million olfactory receptors in a dog’s nose - these allow your dog to recognize scents.
 In comparison, humans only have 6 million olfactory receptors.

 When compared to humans, dogs have a much larger part of their brain dedicated to detecting scents.
 They take smells very seriously!